Dave Stalls

-David Milton Stalls (born September 19, 1955) is an American former professional football defensive end in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, and Los Angeles Raiders.
+David Milton Stalls (born September 19, 1955) is an American former professional football player who was a defensive end in the National Football League (NFL) for the Dallas Cowboys, Tampa Bay Buccaneers, and Los Angeles Raiders.
 He also was a member of the Denver Gold in the United States Football League (USFL).
-He played college football at the University of Northern Colorado.
+He played college football for the Northern Colorado Bears.

 Early life

 Stalls attended Taft High School and did not start playing football until ninth grade, because he used to focus on ice hockey instead.

 After not receiving much interest and writing letters to 40 prospective schools, he received a scholarship offer from the Division II University of Northern Colorado.
 He was a four-year starter at defensive tackle and received third-team Little All-American honors in 1975.

 In 1997, he was inducted into the University of Northern Colorado Athletic Hall of Fame.

 Professional career

 Dallas Cowboys

 Stalls was selected in the seventh round (191st overall) of the 1977 NFL draft by the Dallas Cowboys.
-As a rookie he was a core special teams player.
+As a rookie, he was a core special teams player.
 In 1978, he was used mainly as a pass-rush specialist at left defensive tackle in place of Jethro Pugh or Larry Cole and emerged as a key reserve, registering 4 unofficial sacks (fourth on the team).

 In 1979, he started the first 12 games at left defensive tackle (replacing the retired Jethro Pugh) ahead of former first-round draft choice Larry Bethea, until being replaced by Cole, after the Cowboys traded for John Dutton who would play left defensive end.
 He finished with 51 tackles and 5 unofficial sacks (tied for fourth on the team).

 In 1980, Ed "Too Tall" Jones unretired and the Cowboys opened training camp with 8 quality defensive linemen, when they usually kept seven.
 The team decided to retain Bethea and Bruce Thornton instead, and on August 6, Stalls was traded to the Tampa Bay Buccaneers in exchange for a 1981 seventh round pick (#173-Ron Fellows) and a 1982 fourth round pick (#101-Brian Carpenter).